Akhilesh97/data-center-scale-computing/README.md

 This will run the pipeline code which :
 1. reads the csv from the link provided in the first argurment
+2. performs standard transform operations on the specific columns of the dataset in the link above
-2. create an output file with the name processed.csv(provided in the second argument)
+3. create an output file with the name processed.csv(provided in the second argument)

 ## Stopping and Cleaning Up